t0270293/uk-black-carbon-ml/README.md

-Improving Temporal and Spatial Coverage of UK Black Carbon Measurements Applying a Machine Learning Approach (Paper 1)
-This repository contains the R code and data processing pipeline for Paper 1 of my PhD thesis.
-It uses a machine learning approach (Stacked Ensemble of Random Forest and XGBoost) to estimate missing Black Carbon (BC) data at Urban and Rural Background sites across the UK.
+Improving Temporal and Spatial Coverage of UK Black Carbon Measurements Applying a Machine Learning Approach This repository contains the R code and data processing pipeline for this article.
+It uses a machine learning approach (Stacked Ensemble of Random Forest and XGBoost) to estimate missing Black Carbon (BC) data at Urban and Rural Background sites across the UK between 2009 and 2020.

 📂 Repository Structure
 The project is organized into three main folders: